ksmsergei/OnlineShop/README.md

 GUI
 ---
 GUI was created in Java Swing.
 [JFormDesigner](https://www.formdev.com) was used to create forms.
+Icons from [icons8](https://icons8.com).